 It's no surprise that Canadians are looking for tech exposure.
-After all, the COVID-19 pandemic has placed a spotlight on "work from home" solutions to keep people safe.
+After all, many people's lives changed during the COVID-19 pandemic, with many folks working from home and embracing other technological innovations.

-And although life has somewhat returned to normal in a post pandemic environment and tech stocks have taken a hit as of late, the tech sector is still on pace to achieve rapid growth over the next 5-10 years.
-Having exposure to it will be critical.
+And although life has somewhat returned to normal in a post-pandemic environment, technology stocks still took a bit of a hit in 2022 before rebounding in 2023.
+Despite this hiccup, the tech sector is still on pace to achieve rapid growth over the next 5-10 years.
+Having exposure to a tech-related investment strategy will be critical.

 In fact, all the pandemic has done is guarantee more rapid adoption of technology here in Canada.